Mwasi’s Political Statement

-- Our basic right to existence, to freedom, to happiness and to self-identification.
-We aim to achieve this through the overthrowing of anti-blackness, hetero-patriarchy and capitalism.
+- Our full right to existence, liberation, happiness and self-determination; which we’ll achieve by dismantling anti-blackness, hetero-patriarchy and capitalism.

-- Real political solidarity with our sist@s in the Global South.
-This is the only sustainable response to the usage of queer, trans and feminist issues to serve a racist, imperialist and ‘white saviour complex’ purpose.
-It is also essential for an anti-imperialist mobilisation against the exploitation of our brothers and sisters in the Global South, and against internal violence causes by decentralising western recovery efforts.
+- Build effective political solidarities with our sistas in the Global South.
+This is a politically strategic response to white saviour complex and the instrumentalization of feminist, queer and trans struggles for racist imperialist purposes.
+It is also key for building anti-imperialist organizing against the exploitation of our sisters and brothers in the Global South and against South/South violence by de-centering Western attempts at political hijacking.

 For us, by us, with love